agfianf/color-correction/docs/tutorial/color_correction.md

 ## Limitations

-- The color correction model is only applicable to images with a color checker card.
+- Training color correction model is only applicable to images with a color checker card inside the image.
-- The color correction model is not suitable for images with different camera settings (e.g., white balance, exposure, etc.) and environmental conditions (e.g., lighting conditions).
+- The trained color correction model is not suitable for images with different camera settings (e.g., white balance, exposure, etc.) and environmental conditions (e.g., lighting conditions).

 ## Usage